Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 5 Juni 2025 23.35.34 UTC
+- WIB: Jumat, 6 Juni 2025 00.22.51 UTC
-- WITA: Jumat, 6 Juni 2025 00.35.34 UTC
+- WITA: Jumat, 6 Juni 2025 01.22.51 UTC
-- WIT: Jumat, 6 Juni 2025 01.35.34 UTC
+- WIT: Jumat, 6 Juni 2025 02.22.51 UTC

 Kutipan Inspiratif:
-"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: motivational
+Kategori: technology